Places Visited New Delhi - Agra – Jaipur – Bikaner – Jaisalmer – Jodhpur – Udaipur - Delhi Tour Id : IN-01

 Day 4: Agra – Jaipur

-Arrive Jaipur in the afternoon and check-in at the hotel.
+Arrive Jaipur and check in at the hotel and relax.

 Day 5: In Jaipur